Best LIVE Ammo Deals Online >>>

 Large Vs. Small

-If you’re in the cold often or wear gloves either way — then the large handle has a lot more meat for you to get your digits around.
+If you’re in the cold often or just like shooting gloves, the large handle has a lot more room for you to get a good grip.

 Final Thoughts

-I’ve gone through a lot of charging handles; I mean a lot of them.
-So much so that when testing these designs, I got a nice case of tennis elbow and a bruised palm.
+I’ve gone through a lot of charging handles — and I do mean a lot of them.
+When testing these designs, I got a nice case of tennis elbow and a bruised palm.

-What do you think?
-Did we miss any stellar charging handles?
-If so let us know in the comments below.
-For more AR upgrades, check out Best AR-15 Upgrades for everything from triggers to handguards and more.
+Did we miss your favorite charging handle?
+Let us know in the comments.
+For more AR upgrades, check out Best AR-15 Upgrades for everything from triggers to handguards and more!

 The Best Gun Deals, Coupons and Finds